Mecosta, Michigan

-Mecosta is a village in Mecosta County in the U.S. state of Michigan.
-The population was 386 at the 2020 census, down from 457 in 2010.
+Mecosta is a village in Mecosta County, Michigan, United States.
+The population was 386 at the 2020 census, and was estimated at 475 in 2024.

 The village is within Morton Township.
 Mecosta Township, which is also in Mecosta County, is located several miles to the west.

 Geography

 The village is in central Mecosta County, in the northeast part of Morton Township.
 State highway M-20 passes through the village, leading northwest 17 mi to Big Rapids, the county seat, and east 24 mi to Mount Pleasant.

-According to the United States Census Bureau, the village has a total area of 1.12 sqmi, all of it recorded as land.
+According to the United States Census Bureau, the village has a total area of 1.112 sqmi, all land.
 The East Branch of the Little Muskegon River flows southwest through the center of the village, part of the Muskegon River watershed leading to Lake Michigan.